pure-js/axshare-nav/README.md

 ```

 After that create file axshare-nav, using syntax like in file axsahre-nav.example.jade.
-If you using gulp, you should shure, what you have a basedir
+If you using gulp, you should be shure, what you have a basedir

 ```javascript
 .pipe(jade({